chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * It might take a couple of minutes to open
 * Layout > Compound Spring Embedder (might take ~10 minutes in some PCs)
 * [**REPORT**] Include in your report this graph.
+* [**REPORT**] Include a brief commentary on the connected components in this network, how many are they, what is the size of the larges one, and similar information.

 Note: you can zoom in and zoom out with the mouse scroll wheel, you can also use the panel on the bottom-right of the screen to navigate the graph.